 Update: Available conference grant funds for IALLT 2023 are now exhausted.

 Ursula Williams, who captured the spirit of IALLT as one of our most energetic and committed members, was the long-term coordinator of the language resource center at Notre Dame University.
-In recognition of her outstanding contributions to the field and the spirit of conviviality that she brought out in others, IALLT offers special conference grants in her name to encourage graduate students to attend our biennial conference.
+In recognition of her outstanding contributions to the field and the spirit of conviviality that she brought out in others, IALLT offers special conference attendance grants in her name to encourage graduate students to attend our biennial conference.

 Eligibility